The Term "Wrongful Termination" Explained (California)

 If you are a member of the union, and you don't have a legal claim for wrongful termination based on discrimination or retaliation, you may still be able to file a grievance for unjust discipline or unjust termination, since most union contracts provide that their members cannot be terminated unless there is just case for termination.
 This type of claim is brought not for a violation of anti-discrimination or anti-retaliation laws, but for breaching the union contract.
 Union grievance and arbitration is a separate process that has nothing to do with any discrimination or wrongful termination claims that are filed in court.
 The former claims are based on violations of a collective bargaining agreement between the employer and the union, while the latter is based on violations of California and Federal law.

-Members of the union who have sufficient evidence to support a wrongful termination claim, can proceed with both - the lawsuit for wrongful termination and a union grievance.
+Members of the union who have sufficient evidence to support a wrongful termination claim, can often proceed with both - the lawsuit for wrongful termination and a union grievance.
 These two processes are separate and independent and pursuing both routes at the same time has a number of strategic advantages.

 Wrongful Termination and At-Will Employment